 However, the law provides for the following particularity with respect to adult children: the parent who takes on the main responsibility of paying the expenses of adult or emancipated children who are unable to look after themselves may demand that the other parent contribute to the subsistence and education of the said adult children.
 This contribution may be made in whole or in part to the adult or emancipated children, when the judge so decides or if the parents agree (Article 989 of the Code of Civil Procedure).

 5 If I plan to bring the case to court, how do I know which court has jurisdiction?

 To understand which of the aforementioned courts has territorial jurisdiction, the following rules apply.
-In principle, the court competent for the place in which the child is resident at the time the proceedings are started has jurisdiction.
+In principle, the court for the place in which the child is resident at the time the proceedings are started has jurisdiction.

-If, when the proceedings are started, the child does not live in Portugal, the court competent for the place of residence of the applicant or the defendant has jurisdiction; if they also live abroad and the Portuguese court has jurisdiction internationally, the case is heard by the District Court of Lisbon, Family and Juvenile Court (Tribunal da Comarca de Lisboa, Juízo de Família e Menores), as this court has territorial jurisdiction for the municipality of Lisbon.
+If, when the proceedings are started, the child does not live in Portugal, the court of the place of residence of the applicant or the defendant has jurisdiction; if they also live abroad and the Portuguese court has jurisdiction internationally, the case is heard by the District Court of Lisbon, Family and Juvenile Court (Tribunal da Comarca de Lisboa, Juízo de Família e Menores), as this court has territorial jurisdiction for the municipality of Lisbon.

 Maintenance for adult children

 Any Civil Registry is competent to bring maintenance proceedings for adult children.
 This does not apply only if a court case already exists in which child maintenance was set.
 In this case, the application to set maintenance for a child who has, in the meantime, reached majority or been emancipated, is joined to the pre-existing case and heard in this court.